laeti-tia/osx.dotfiles/README.md

 Copyright and licence
 ---------------------

-© 2013 - 2017 — Antoine Delvaux — All rights reserved.
+© 2025 — Lætitia Delvaux — All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: